BrunofM6/BitManipulator/README.md

 # BitManipulator
 ## Description
-Small C program that manipulates bits through masks and interacts with a user given byte, and is capable of doing all the most important bit operations to it.
+Small C program that manipulates bits through masks and bit-wise operations and interacts with a user given byte (with base 10).
+It is capable of doing all the most important bit operations to it.
 It takes in three inputs, the action, an uint8_t and the index to operate on.
 Possible actions:
 - h ->test if a certain bit is high;
 - l ->test if a certain bit is low;
 - r ->reset to 0 on a bit;